Level 3 reformer Pilates teacher course

 This is the industry's most advanced reformer Pilates course

-Learn how to master the most recognisable piece of Pilates equipment and elevate your teaching career to new heights with this hands-on, industry-recognised reformer course.
+Learn how to master the most recognisable piece of Pilates equipment and elevate your teaching career to new heights with this hands-on, industry-recognised level 3 reformer Pilates teacher course.

 Level 3 Diploma in Mat Pilates

 Extend your Pilates career opportunities with the reformer and elevate your career with this level 3 reformer Pilates teacher course

 The Pilates reformer, or universal reformer, is one of the most recognisable pieces of Pilates apparatus available.
 It’s also highly adaptable as it’s possible to perform over 500 different exercises while using it.
 Typically, reformer Pilates is associated with the more clinical adaptation of Joseph Pilates’ methodology and this is why you’d typically find reformers in rehabilitation environments such as physiotherapy clinics.

 Recently, reformer Pilates has found itself increasingly in the mainstream consciousness.
 One of the biggest reasons for this is that, as a society, we are unfortunately more sedentary than ever.
 The prevalence of poor posture, musculoskeletal disorders and back pain is at an all-time high.
 People are turning to Pilates, both reformer and its mat-based counterpart to fix these issues and free themselves from pain.
 Although, it’s worth noting that many advanced Pilates teachers also use the reformer, especially with individual clients in need of specialist training.

 Our level 3 reformer Pilates teacher course is delivered in a blended format, combining supported home study with 4-days intensive practical face-to-face training at our regional training venues.
 By the end of this programme, you’ll be a master at performing and teaching reformer exercises.